 The University will use a dual investigator model.
 Thus, the Title IX Coordinator will designate two investigators to conduct an adequate, reliable and impartial investigation.
 The Title IX Investigation Unit will consist of at least four trained investigators, preferably two females and two males.
-Typically, this team will be comprised of current University employees, each of whom will serve for at least a two-year term.
+Typically, this team will be comprised of current University employees.
 However, The University reserves the right to engage an external investigator as one of two assigned investigators as the situation warrants.
 An investigator used by the University will have specific training in investigating matters of Prohibited Conduct and completing reports.
 The investigation will be impartial and free from any actual conflict of interest.
 The assigned unit will generate an investigation report after interviewing witnesses and evidence for both parties.
-This report will then be provided to the Title IX Coordinator for review and dissemination to the appropriate parties, as well as a hearing officer.
+This report will then be provided to the Title IX Coordinator for review and dissemination to the appropriate parties, as well as a Hearing Officer.